ddbj/www/_faq/en/isotope-labeling-e.md

 ### Samples are metabolically labeled by isotopes

 When samples are labeled by metabolically uptaking stable isotopes (metabolic isotope labeling), describe isotope-labeled compounds in the “isotope_labeled_compound” attributes of BioSample records.
 Stable isotopes are described in the “isotope” attributes.
+These attributes are not included in [Omics package](/biosample/attribute-e.html?core=Standard&type=Omics), so please add these as user-defined ones.

+Example:
 * isotope_labeled_compound=[U-13C]-glucose
 * isotope=13C